 - Cover the jar and let sit for 4-6 weeks.
 It will turn a lovely orange color from the zest, and the dandelion root will have expanded.

 - Strain out the herbs with a fine mesh sieve, and your dandelion root bitters are finished!

-Strain out the herbs with a fine mesh sieve, and your dandelion root bitters are finished!
-It is best when served chilled, and will keep for a long time in the fridge.
+- Dandelion Root Bitters is best when served chilled, and will keep for a long time in the fridge.